iNem0o/PicORM/README.md

 		// create a relation between Car and Brand
 		// based on this.idBrand = Brand.idBrand
 		// nameBrand is added to autoget fields which is automatically fetched
-		// when entity is loaded
+		// when model is loaded
 		self::addRelationOneToOne('idBrand', 'Brand', 'idBrand', 'nameBrand');

 		// create a relation between Car and Tag using a relation table car_have_tag